smartcat-labs/cassandra-diagnostics/README.md

 ### Cassandra Connector

-[Cassandra Connector](https://github.com/smartcat-labs/cassandra-diagnostics/tree/dev/cassandra-diagnostics-connector21) is module which hooks into query lifecycle and extract information for measurement.
-It uses bytecode instrumentation to augment Cassandra node with addition functionality and it uses low priority thread to measure query performance not to hurt overall performance of Cassandra cluster.
+Connector is a module which hooks into the query path and extract information for diagnostics.
+Bytecode instrumentation is used to augment existing Cassandra code with addition functionality.
+It uses low priority threads to execute the diagnostics information extraction with minimal performance impact to the target code (Cassandra node or application/driver).

+Currently Cassandra Diagnostics implements the following connector implementation:

+- [Cassandra Connector 2.1](https://github.com/smartcat-labs/cassandra-diagnostics/tree/dev/cassandra-diagnostics-connector21) is a connector implementation for Cassandra node for Cassandra version 2.1.x.

+- [Cassandra Connector 3.0](https://github.com/smartcat-labs/cassandra-diagnostics/tree/dev/cassandra-diagnostics-connector30) is a connector implementation for Cassandra node for Cassandra version 3.0.x.

+- [Cassandra Driver Connector](https://github.com/smartcat-labs/cassandra-diagnostics/tree/dev/cassandra-diagnostics-driver-connector) is a connector implementation for Datastax's Cassandra driver for diagnostics on the application side.

 ### Cassandra Core